ChameleonCloud/docs/source/technical/baremetal.rst

       An Instance with the Active status

-.. _baremetal-instance-id:

 #.
-You may view instance information by clicking on an instance.
-This information include's the instance's *ID*, useful for retrieving metrics from the Gnocchi CLI.
+To view instance details, click on the instance.

    .. figure:: baremetal/instancedetails.png
       :alt: Instance details